 A case of particular interest in network tomography is the inference of additive link metrics, i.e., the end-to-end metric over a path of multiple links is the sum of individual link metrics.
-A typical example of an additive metric is delay, while a multiplicative metric (e.g., packet delivery ratio) can be expressed in an additive form using the $\log(\cdot)$ function.
+A typical example of an additive metric is delay, while a multiplicative metric (e.g., packet delivery ratio) can be expressed in an additive form using the $log(\cdot)$ function.
 For additive metrics, we can formulate the problem as that of solving a system of linear equations, where the unknown variables are the link metrics, and the known constants are the end-to-end path measurements, each equal to the sum of the corresponding link metrics.
 The goal of network tomography is essentially to solve this linear system of equations.

-Most existing work on network tomography emphasizes

-1The original work [3] addresses a different problem of inferring sourcedestination traffic matrix from aggregate traffic at relay nodes.
-Both traffic matrix estimation and link metric identification are representative applications of network tomography [4]. inferring as much as possible about link metrics from available path measurements.
+Most existing work on network tomography emphasizes inferring as much as possible about link metrics from available path measurements.
 However, past experience shows that it is frequently impossible to uniquely identify all link metrics from path measurements [5], [6], [7].
 In the language of linear algebra, this is because the linear system associated with the measurement paths is noninvertible, i.e., the number of linearly independent paths is smaller than the number of links.
 To make the system invertible, we need to first ensure that there exists a sufficient number of linearly independent paths.
-To this end, we established in [8] necessary and sufficient conditions on the structure of the network (including the topology and the placement of monitors) for it to be identifiable, i.e., the number of linearly independent measurement paths equals the number of links, where measurement paths are restricted to cycle-free paths to conform with the requirement of routing protocols.
+To this end, we established in [8] necessary and sufficient conditions on the structure of the network (including the topology and the